reefactor/brainfood_reference/README.md

 eternity; and it is the only way to it.
 So that what we fear as a rock, proves to be but a port, in many cases to be desired, never to be refused.
 And he that dies young has only made a quick voyage of it
 > -- Seneca.
 Consolations against death

+> Then, Simmias, as the true philosophers are ever studying death, to them, of all men, death is the least terrible.
+Look at the matter in this way: how inconsistent of them to have been always enemies of the body, and wanting to have the psūkhē alone, and when this is granted to them, to be trembling and regretting; instead of rejoicing at their departing to that place where, when they arrive, they hope to gain that which in life they loved (and this was wisdom), and at the same time to be rid of the company of their enemy.
+Many a man has been willing to go to the world beyond in the hope of seeing there an earthly love, or wife, or son, and conversing with them.
+And will he who is a true lover of wisdom, and is persuaded in like manner that only in that other world over there can he worthily enjoy it, still be regretful at death?
+Will he not depart with joy?
+Surely he will, my friend, if he be a true philosopher.
+For he will have a firm conviction that there only, and nowhere else, he can find wisdom in its purity.
+And if this be true, he would be very absurd, as I was saying, if he were to fear death
+> -- Socrates in Plato’s Phaedo

 > Look again at that dot.
 That's here.
 That's home.
 That's us.
 On it everyone you love, everyone you know, everyone you ever heard of, every human being who ever was, lived out their lives.
 The aggregate of our joy and suffering, thousands of confident religions, ideologies, and economic doctrines, every hunter and forager, every hero and coward, every creator and destroyer of civilization, every king and peasant, every young couple in love, every mother and father, hopeful child, inventor and explorer, every teacher of morals, every corrupt politician, every "superstar," every "supreme leader," every saint and sinner in the history of our species lived there-on a mote of dust suspended in a sunbeam.
 > The Earth is a very small stage in a vast cosmic arena.
 Think of the endless cruelties visited by the inhabitants of one corner of this pixel on the scarcely distinguishable inhabitants of some other corner, how frequent their misunderstandings, how eager they are to kill one another, how fervent their hatreds.
 Think of the rivers of blood spilled by all those generals and emperors so that, in glory and triumph, they could become the momentary masters of a fraction of a dot.
 > ...